TopiasHarjunpaa/C4AI/documentation/weekly_report_3.md

 On wednesday I started finally implementing new stuff for the AI.
 I had studied earlier some methods to optimise Minimax algorithms and decided to give a go for iterative deepening.
 I think I managed to somehow do that, but I need to take a further look for that tomorrow and implement tests as well.
 I also managed to break one test for the game loop services which needs to be fixed.

+Thursday was little bit lazy day in terms of project work.
+During the day I occasionally tried to read from the internet some new information related to the improvements of the AI algorithms.
+Mostly related to the bitboard presentation and transposition tables.
+I did not start yet implementing those since there are still some uncertainties which I want to discover first.
+However, I did minor improvement for the AI by changing the order how the available locations will be looped inside the Minimax algorithm.
+Instead starting from first available column from the left, I decided to start from the closest to the middle column and end to the closest columns at the sides.
+Reasons for this change was that, at least in the early stages, the optimal moves are more likely to be found at the middle.
+With this change, I was able to increase search depth from 6 up to 9 which took roughly 7-8 seconds at the early stage.
+However, I did not test what will happen after few starting rounds.

 ### How has the program progressed?

 To be added